 @ Incorrect.
 The correct year is 1776.

-For Essay questions the first line of formatting must begin
+For Essay questions, the first line of formatting must begin

-with "Type: E".
+with "Type: Essay".
 The next line should begin with the question number and then the question wording.
-The line after the question should begin with "a)" and then a space, and then the answer.
+The line after the question should begin with “a)” and then a space, and then the answer.
 Here is an example:

-Type: E
+Type: Essay

 1. Analyze the impact of the Civil Rights Movement on American society.